This post contains affiliate links.

-If you have ever watched golf on television you will have undoubtedly noticed that every pro uses a white golf ball.
+If you have ever watched golf on TV you will have undoubtedly noticed that every pro uses a white golf ball.

 Coloured golf balls are used by many regular golfers throughout the world and clearly do exist but I guarantee you can probably count on one hand the number of times you have seen a pro using them no matter how long you have been playing or watching golf.